IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ./ci/release.sh
 ```

-You should see output like the following, take not of the `my-nodejs-express` stack being pushed to the registry, and ensure there are no errors in the output:
+You should see output like the following, take note of the `my-nodejs-express` stack being pushed to the registry, and ensure there are no errors in the output:

 ```bash
 $ ./ci/release.sh